CharlesMisheal/JavaScript-Basics/README.md

 ### JavaScript Solutions

-This repository contains solutions to five common JavaScript problems.
+This repository contains solutions to common JavaScript questions.

 ### Table of Contents